Himalayan fossil hoax: Publications in Nature and Science

 The case became global news when Nature invited Talent to publish a summary of the Courier article.
 In a three-page commentary, Talent provided reasons to suspect that Gupta's fossils were bought, stolen or received as gifts from various parts of the world, and not authentically collected from the Himalayan region, and that Gupta's research was a "quagmire of palaeontological disinformation."
-Published on 20 April 1989, Talent's headline in Nature runs "The case of the peripatetic fossils". and the commentary concluded as follows:
+Published on 20 April 1989, Talent's headline in Nature runs "The case of the peripatetic fossils", and the commentary concluded as follows:

 Rhinos in Rio?
 Kangaroos in Kashmir?
 Well, something as remarkable biogeographically is said to have occurred.
 At first sight it might appear that a whole circus of exotica – mainly invertebrate – was let loose and fossilized seriatim in the Palaeozoic and Mesozoic sequences of the Himalayas.
 Earth scientists in general, and palaeontologists in particular, have blissfully assumed that, apart from the Piltdown Man, their science was largely free from attempts to pollute the literature.
 There have been cases of practical jokes, and examples of misappropriation of materials by individuals over-eager to publish.
 But compared with the cornucopia of items disgorged into the stratigraphy of the Himalayan region over the past 25 years, such instances are mere bagatelles.

 This publication immediately prompted media investigations.
-The most influential was from Science as its news editor Roger Lewin made journalistic enquiries, contacting the scientists involved.
+The most influential was from Science as its news editor Roger Lewin made journalistic inquiries, contacting the scientists involved.
 Lewin published his report on 21 April 1989, which included the following from Talent:

 The database for the Silurian and Devonian of the Himalaya has become so extensively marred by error, inconsistency and implausibility as to throw grave doubts on the scientific validity of any conclusions that might be drawn from it.
 An appropriate way to approach this problem and clarify many of the questions raised would be through an independent fact-finding commission set up to probe most of the legions of paleontologically anomalous and suspect reports.

 The story became widely known from Nature and Science articles, especially by a series of four Nature articles titled "the peripatetic fossils" between 1989 and 1990; a defence from Gupta, comments by Arun Deep Ahluwalia, S. B. Bhatia, Udai K. Bassi, and Philippe Janvier and John Bruce Waterhouse, and last by Talent's summary.
 It was these reports that brought the case to an international level.